3a1/Zodiak/USAGE.md

 **Q: Why is the "Only Enemies" mode not working on some servers for some players?**
 A: The "Only Enemies" mode only works with default player models.
 If a player is using a custom model, the mode may not function correctly.

+**Q: The ESP isn’t working for me in fullscreen mode, how can I fix this?**
+A: Try navigating to the properties of the `hl.exe` file and disabling fullscreen optimizations.
+This should help resolve the issue.